 Quintin and I have a close working relationship and I endeavor to keep him up to date with any issues arising and my relevant actions.
+We have occasional official 'catch-ups' and talk often in the office.

 10.9 Actively inform the student body of issues relating to their welfare, via publications, promotions and campaigns.